Unleash/unleash/website/docs/user_guide/environments.md

 When cloning an environment, you must give the new environment
 - a name
 - an environment type
-- a list of projects to clone configurations in
+- a list of projects to clone feature configurations in

 You must also decide whether you want to clone the user permissions to the new environment or to make it a fresh environment where only an admin or editor of the selected projects can make changes.
 You can always add permissions later, using [Custom Project Roles](../user_guide/rbac#custom-project-roles).